Louise Lawrence (activist): Personal life

-Lawrence was also an artist, who sold paintings.
+Lawrence was also an artist and sold paintings.
 She wrote a 117-page autobiography entitled “Lawrence Autobiography” and a shorter text entitled, “Lawrence Autobiography 1948-1957”, both of which are unpublished and housed at the Louise Lawrence Collection in the Kinsey Institute Archives.

 Community organizing

 Throughout her life, Lawrence corresponded with and built an extensive network of transgender people across the Bay Area, the US, and globally, by placing personal ads in magazines and contacting people who had been arrested for cross-dressing.
 Through Lawrence's network, members connected and collectivized, sharing information about doctors, medical procedures and comparing surgical results.
 She was known to house transgender people, including those who had traveled to seek surgery in San Francisco.
 Her network also included gay female impersonators, drag queens, April Ashley and Arthur Corbett.

 Lawrence was a member of the Mattachine Society of San Francisco and affiliated with the homophile movement in San Francisco.
 In 1964, Lawrence, Jose Sarria and four other homophile leaders met with religious leaders to advocate for sexual minorities.

 In 1942, Virginia Prince visited Lawrence after Prince attended one of Lawrence's lectures.
 Lawrence subsequently introduced Prince to her colleagues in transgender-oriented medical research and Prince would later become a leading transgender activist.
 In 1952, Lawrence helped to publish, along with Prince and others, the newsletter "Transvestia: Journal of the American Society for Equality in Dress", which hoped to combat discrimination against cross-dressers and educate researchers about transvestism.
 Although the publication was grown by Virginia Prince after 1960, the paper's first edition was largely funded by and distributed to the people in Lawrence's network.